Updated FEBRUARY 21, 2019

 The advantage of following these simple guidelines is that you need not follow a particular recipe.
 Same as in cooking, it is frustrating when you see a recipe you like but do not have some of the ingredients.

-This is just one of the many ways to use leftover herbs, which is making your own smoothies with fresh herbs.
-And, it is A Healthy Way to Use Common Cooking Herbs.
+This is just one of the many different ways to use herbs, easiest and healthy - make your own smoothies with fresh herbs.
 I hope the guidelines provided here would enable you to easily make a healthy smoothie without a recipe.
 Go on!
 Get your leftover herbs, start making one and enjoy your delicious blend.

-Click here to check out the Blenders for Making Smoothies with Frozen Fruit.
+Click here to check out the BEST Blender for Making Smoothies with Frozen Fruit.

 Before I leave you to do your blending, here are a few notes on

-- Start blending on a low speed, then progress to higher speed
+- • Start blending at a low speed, then progress to higher speed

 I will be more than happy if you would share your herbal smoothies experience in the comment section below.
 Besides using the 7 common cooking herbs mentioned, what other herbs would you use in your smoothie?
 Or share your smoothie blend with us…